-If you’re more like me, unsure what to choose to do, excited by all the lovely ideas, but aware I may not get past day 2 on any of them, do not fear!
+Lent can be intimidating.
+What can I do?
+Where do I start?
+Some people seem to get it together and use it as a time to grow in their faith.
+But if you’re more like me, excited by all the lovely ideas, but aware I may not get past day 2 on any of them, do not fear!

-This post is a collection of ideas for your to browse and choose one — yes, I recommend just one! — thing to try out this Lent / Easter, with the promise that you’re not going to use it to beat yourself over the head with if you don’t do it every day.
+This is a collection of ideas for you to browse and choose one — yes, I recommend just one! — thing to try out this Lent / Easter.
+I also want to encourage you not to beat yourself over the head if you don’t do it every day.

 When choosing what sort of faith at home activity to do in Lent, or any other season, I always suggest people think about three things:

 - What your family is like?
 What type of activities do you enjoy?
 What things are you passionate about?

 - What sort of faith are you wanting to grow?
 What part of your faith is important to you?
 Knowledge, trust, imagination, or action?
 What are you pretty good at?
 What could you grow more in?

 - What season are you in?
 Are you exhausted?
 Do you have mostly younger children who need assistance or older ones who can do things without as much help?
 Are you in a place where you need to do something easy or challenging?